hanai3Bi/Switch-OC-Suite/README.md

 2. Copy all the files in `SdOut` to the root of SD card. `system_settings.ini` should be edited manually.

-3. Grab `x.x.x_loader_xxxx.x.kip` for your Atmosphere version and desired RAM frequency, rename it to `loader.kip` and place it in `/atmosphere/kips/`.
+3. Grab `x.x.x_loader_xxxx.x.kip` for your Atmosphere version and desired RAM frequency (according to DRAM manufacturer), rename it to `loader.kip` and place it in `/atmosphere/kips/`.

 4. **Hekate-ipl bootloader:**